microsoft/pxt-adafruit/docs/about.md

 ## Compile and Flash

-When a user has her code ready, she can connect her BBC micro:bit to a computer via a USB cable, so it appears as a mounted drive.
+When a user has her code ready, she can connect her BBC micro:bit to a computer via a USB cable, so it appears as a mounted drive (named MICROBIT).

 Compilation to the ARM thumb machine code happens in the browser.